2019 October 2nd

 Unfortunately, the implementation and depth of the drag-and-drop system in Bookmark is, well, disappointing, to say the least.
 For a website builder that has been created with drag-and-drop at the forefront, I really expected it to be more thought out and fully featured.
 We do have to bear in mind that this is still a fairly young company, and is their first foray into website builders, so expecting a perfect first attempt would be fairly naive and this will definitely improve over time.

-Above are all of the available modules in Bookmark’s website builder.
-What’s the first thing you notice?
-For me, it was glaring and I still am not sure how Bookmark have managed to miss the inclusion of this module.
+Above are all of the available modules in Bookmark's website builder.
+What's the first thing you notice?
+For me, it was glaring and I still am not sure how Bookmark has managed to miss the inclusion of this module.
 A search box.